Frequently Asked Questions

 Q) What can I do to help?

-A) Join GALBA, contribute to our crowdfunding campaign to pay for the legal expertise needed as part of our campaign, write you own objection to the Leeds City Council, speak to your local councillors (we've provided some handy guides here) and your MP, write to your local newspapers, spread the work on social media, tell your friends and family.
+A) Join GALBA, donate to our campaign to pay for the legal expertise needed as part of our campaign, write you own objection to the Leeds City Council, speak to your local councillors (we've provided some handy guides here) and your MP, write to your local newspapers, spread the work on social media, tell your friends and family.

 Q) How can I object?